Schistosoma mansoni

 A paired couple of Schistosoma mansoni.

 Schistosoma mansoni is a water-borne parasite of humans, and belongs to the group of blood flukes (Schistosoma).
 The adult lives in the blood vessels (mesenteric veins) near the human intestine.
 It causes intestinal schistosomiasis (similar to S. japonicum, S. mekongi, S. guineensis, and S. intercalatum).
 Clinical symptoms are caused by the eggs.
 As the leading cause of schistosomiasis in the world, it is the most prevalent parasite in humans.
 It is classified as a neglected tropical disease.
 As of 2021, the World Health Organization reports that 251.4 million people have schistosomiasis and most of it is due to S. mansoni.
 It is found in Africa, the Middle East, the Caribbean, Brazil, Venezuela and Suriname.

 Unlike other flukes (trematodes) in which sexes are not separate (monoecious), schistosomes are unique in that adults are divided into males and females, thus, gonochoric.
 However, a permanent male-female pair, a condition called in copula, is required to become adults; for this, they are considered as hermaphrodites.

 The life cycle of schistosomes includes two hosts: humans as definitive hosts, where the parasite undergoes sexual reproduction, and snails as intermediate hosts, where a series of asexual reproduction takes place.
 S. mansoni is transmitted through water, where freshwater snails of the genus Biomphalaria act as intermediate hosts.
 The larvae are able to live in water and infect the hosts by directly penetrating the skin.
 Prevention of infection is done by improved sanitation and killing the snails.
-Infection is treated with praziquantel.
+Infection is treated with praziquantel or oxamniquine.

 S. mansoni was first noted by Theodor Maximillian Bilharz in Egypt in 1851, while discovering S. haematobium.
 Sir Patrick Manson identified it as unique species in 1902.
 Louis Westenra Sambon gave the name Schistosomum mansoni in 1907 in honour of Manson.